-If you’ve got the Platinum Card from American Express in your wallet and the big $550 annual fee is due soon, you might want to give the number on the back of your card a call before paying up.
+If you’ve got The Platinum Card® from American Express in your wallet and the big $550 annual fee is due soon (see rates & fees), you might want to give the number on the back of your card a call before paying up.
 Many cardholders are reporting receiving an Amex Platinum retention offer of up to $500 or 50,000 American Express Membership Rewards points to keep their card open for another year.

 Calling American Express (or any bank) seeking a retention offer is a wise move anytime your card is coming due – whether you’re seriously considering canceling or downgrading that card or not.

 But in the case of the American Express Platinum Card, the COVID-19 pandemic has triggered some massive retention offers that take the sting out of paying another $550 annual fee.
 And it seems Amex is far more willing to be generous with these offers than Chase.

 Just how big are these retention offers of bonus points or statement credits?
 Well, it depends.
 But we’ve seen and heard firsthand how generous American Express is willing to be in order to get consumers to keep their Platinum cards for another year in this travel downturn.

 - Just recently, Thrifty Traveler team member Mikhala called American Express and said she was thinking about canceling her Platinum card.
 Sure enough, American Express offered her a $500 statement credit or 50,000 Amex points to keep her card open.
 She took the $500 – covering all but $50 of her annual fee.

 - Another team member Kyle was offered a $300 credit or 30,000 Amex points to keep the card open another year.